mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * Make analogy with computer, smartphones, etc...
 It's an opportunity to learn new tech, new ways of doing, but without losing every knowledge they have already acquired.

-## Team Success

-* Transparency
-  * for GenAI to display its sources
-  * When building with SageMaker, use Clarify to explain the model
-  * be transparent to tell when AI is being used, how it works, risks associated
-  * transparency is also in audit trails.
-AWS AI services are all integrated with CloudTrail (Bedrock, Q for Developer, ...).
-Logs all intermediate steps when using Bedrock agents.
-* Security : encryption, data access (IAM), guardrails on PPI

 ## GenAI & Cloud Operating Model

 Cloud Operating Model categories